Thought Provoking Questioning … Bloom’s Hierarchy

 The Taxonomy of Dr. Benjamin Bloom (1956) is the framework used to develop questions that progress from concrete to abstract level of thinking.
 Knowledge involves the identification and recall of information while comprehension requires the organization and selection of facts and ideas.
 High order thinking processes include application, the use of facts, rules, principles, analysis, the separation of a whole into component parts, evaluation, the development of opinions, judgments or decisions, and synthesis, the combination of ideas to create something new.

 Who, what, when, where, how, describe, list

-Understanding - Organizing and selecting facts and ideas
+Comprehension - Organization and selection of facts and ideas

 Retell (in your own words)

 What is the main idea of _____